okdewit/redis-datastructures/README.md

 `findBy` returns a plain `Illuminate\Support\Collection` with all the objects matching the indexed constraint.
 This can of course be converted into a custom collection using something like `->pipeInto(ColorCollection::class)`.

-`groupBy` returns a `Collection` with multiple `Collections` inside, with all objects grouped by the provided secondary index.
+`groupBy` returns a `LazyCollection` with multiple `Collections` inside, with all objects grouped by the provided secondary index.

 Finally, the whole cache can also be retrieved, or emptied:
 ```php